UrbanInstitute/UrbanTemplates/README.md

 ### Usage

-simply include `urban.map.min.js` and create a map as follows (see example.html for detailed example usage).
+simply include `urban.map.min.js` (in the [lib](https://github.com/UrbanInstitute/UrbanTemplates/tree/master/lib) folder above) and create a map as follows (see example.html for detailed example usage).

 ```javascript
 var map = new Urban.Map({